FranchuFranchu/conlang/README.md

 Here are some translations

 <dl>
-<dt>tes ei fia es go fe dai<dd>"I go to that place"
+<dt>pfia tes ui go fe dai<dd>"I go to that place"
-<dt>le ei fia es i sa pan is go fe<dd>You say that that place is good (here, VOS word order is used in the last clause).
+<dt>pfia le ui i sa pan is go fe<dd>You say that that place is good (here, VOS word order is used in the last clause).
-<dt>tes ei fia es go i le ei fia es sa fe pan<dd>I go to the place that you say it is good.
+<dt>pfia tes ui go i le ei fia es sa fe pan<dd>I go to the place that you say it is good.
 </dl>

 ## Compound words